 Emotions boil over in the NASCAR Cup Series

 Below that comes cars swapping a little paint with no meaningful damage or perhaps letting up at an inopportune moment, forcing a line of cars behind them to come off the gas.
-That can be nerve-racking at 180 mph, and it’s the kind of stuff that drivers sort out later, face to face and usually amicably.
-However, Christopher Bell has ignored Kyle Larson since their incident last weekend at Watkins Glen.
+That can be nerve-racking at 180 mph.
+It’s the kind of stuff that drivers sort out later, face to face and usually amicably.
+However, Christopher Bell ignored Kyle Larson after their incident at Watkins Glen in 2021.

-In many cases, a raised middle finger during the race signals a level of displeasure and a desire to have a chat afterward.
-A few years back, Dale Earnhardt Jr. told Jeff Gluck that he runs through a bit of a mental checklist before using that signal.
+In many cases, a raised middle finger during the race signals displeasure and a desire to chat afterward.
+A few years back, Dale Earnhardt Jr. told Jeff Gluck he runs through a bit of a mental checklist before using that signal.

 “If they’re much, much younger than you, you can totally flip them off,” Earnhardt explained.
 “If they’re the same age as you or have run more than four or five seasons, you cannot flip them off.”